 This question has always been interesting for researches and kynologists.

-EARS: Of triangular shape, set high, wide at the base, thick, erect or tipped.
+EARS: Of triangular shape, set high, wide at the base, thick, erect or half-pricked.
 Ears covered with thick, short hair.
 Ears laid back while moving.

 Ideally, when seeing from the front, if you draw a line between the tips of the ears and nose, we should get the isosceles triangle.
 The ears should be symmetrical and of the same position, the size should be in harmony with the head size and overall appearance of the dog.

 Occasionally there are dogs with tipped ears; this ear set is acceptable, but not desirable.
 Erect ears are preferable.

 Yakutian Laikas’ ear set have a number of features typical for this breed: